iamvivien/iamvivien.github.io/README.md

 ### For Players:
 ```
 Upon successfully login into the player page, the player will have three options to choose for,
-which is the Rules & Regulations, Select Level and Play Game.
+which is the Rules & Regulations, Tutorial and Select Level.

 When the player click the Rules & Regulations button, he is able to see the ground rules he is required to follow